Mixing of orthogonal and skew-orthogonal polynomials and its relation to Wilson RMT: Construction of the polynomials and some of their properties

 with a $(\nu-1)\times(\nu-1)$ Hermitian matrix $H$.
 With the supersymmetry method \cite{Guh06,LSZ08,KGG09,Guh11} one can also find the representation

 where $d\mu(U)$ is the normalized Haar measure of the unitary group $\U(2)$.

-In \ref{app7} we show that the Christoffel Darboux-like formula~\eref{3.3.1} is essentially the partition function with two fermionic flavours, i.e.
+In \ref{app7} we show that the Christoffel Darboux-like formula~\eref{3.3.5} is essentially the partition function with two fermionic flavors, i.e.

-Also the two flavour partition function can be mapped to an integral over unitary groups by performing the same calculation as for the one flavour partition function, see the discussion above Eq.~\eref{3.4.11}.
+Also the two-flavor partition function can be mapped to an integral over unitary groups by performing the same calculation as for the one-flavor partition function, see the discussion in \ref{app6}.
 Therefore $\Sigma_{n}^{(\pm)}$ is an integral over a compact set,

 Equations~\eref{3.4.11} and \eref{3.4.22} are suitable for discussing the asymptotic behavior as it is done in subsection~\ref{sec3.5}.